Vascular Neurology Fellowship

 • PGY-1 residents are not permitted to moonlight (ACGME rule)

 • Clinical moonlighting within UW Health will only be approved if the resident meets and obtains UW Health Medical Staff requirements for privileging.
 In addition, the services furnished must be separately identified from those services that are required as part of the training program.
 Even if distinguishable, there may still be restrictions on allowable billing for inpatient services.
-Neurology residents generally do not moonlight within UW Health, but if such concerns arise, they will be resolved in collaboration with the UW Health Compliance Department.
+If such concerns arise, they will be resolved in collaboration with the UW Health Compliance Department.

 Jamie Elliott, MD, PhD